1957: “Hey Schoolgirl,” the first single by Simon & Garfunkel, then known as Tom & Jerry, entered the Billboard Top 100.

 1963: Roy Orbison’s recording of “Pretty Paper,” written by Willie Nelson and produced by Fred Foster, entered the Billboard Hot 100.
 Four weeks later, the song peaked at #15.

-1965: “California Dreamin’,” the second single from the Mamas and the Papas’ debut album was released.
-Written by John and Michelle Phillips, the group had originally sung backing vocals on the first recorded version of the song by Barry McGuire as a gesture of thanks after McGuire helped them get their first record contract with Dunhill Records.
+1965: The Mamas and the Papas released “California Dreamin’,” the second single from their debut album, “If You Can Believe Your Eyes and Ears.”
+The song was written by John and Michelle Phillips and the group originally sang backing vocals on the first recorded version by Barry McGuire as a gesture of thanks after McGuire helped them get their first record contract with Dunhill Records.
 The Mama and the Papa’s version of the song became emblematic of the “California Sound” as well as the 1960s counterculture movement.

 1967: After the release of the LP version of Magical Mystery Tour by the Beatles was released in America in late November, the double EP version was released in the UK.

 1967: The debut album by Traffic, Mr. Fantasy, was released in the UK.
 The US version of the album was later released in 1968 and temporarily re-titled Heaven Is In Your Mind, with a different cover not depicting band member Dave Mason, who had left the band before the album’s initial British release.
-Two of Mason’s songs were also omitted from the US version, replacing them with singles “Paper Sun,” “Hole in My Shoe,” and “Smiling Phases.”
+Two of Mason’s songs were also omitted from the US version and replaced with singles “Paper Sun,” “Hole in My Shoe,” and “Smiling Phases.”
 The album peaked at #16 in the UK and #88 in the US.

 1967: Otis Redding and his backup band, The Bar-Kays, played Redding’s last show at Leo’s Casino nightclub in Cleveland, Ohio.
-Two days later he and four of the six Bar-Kays died in a plane crash.
+Two days later, Redding and four of the six Bar-Kays died in a plane crash.

 1968: Graham Nash made his final appearance with the Hollies at a benefit concert at the London Palladium.